hmpatel3377-eng/array/README.md

-this is array chapter fig.1
+ array chapter all  fig here